ACRES Capital Privacy Notice and Policies and Procedures

 Privacy Notice and Statements

-ACRES Capital LLC collectively referred to as “ACRES”, “we” or “us”) take their data protection and privacy responsibilities seriously.
+ACRES Capital LLC and our subsidiaries and affiliates (collectively referred to as “ACRES”, “we” or “us”) take our data protection and privacy responsibilities seriously.
 This privacy notice describes (i) what information we collect from users of www.acrescap.com and the services offered thereon (collectively, the “Website”), (ii) how we protect such information, (iii) how we may use and disclose that information, and (iv) what choices you have about how that information is used and disclosed in the course of our business activities, including:

 - What Personal Information We Collect and When and Why We Use It